nikomatsakis/lsrtm-2022-05/index.md

 Also supports cancellation of the entire scope, as shown [here](https://github.com/nikomatsakis/moro/blob/d6ab92c5d0f0799a0a68dcd1c3f41d6d3a517df2/examples/monitor.rs).

 If you want to experiment with it, it's on crates.io, happy to discuss more offline!

+---

+# Open floor

+Opening up the floor for any announcements.